onedata/onedata-documentation/GUIDELINES.md

 ### Custom blocks/containers

-Avoid using the default markdown blockquote, but use the [VuePress custom containers][].
+Avoid using the default markdown's blockquote, but use the [VuePress custom containers][].

 ````md